vida95david-png/zenfami/README.md

 # zenfami
-Zenfami is an AI powered family platform designed to support parents with childcare, health education meal  planning scheules and  daily life.
+Zenfami is an AI powered family platform designed to support parents with childcare, health education meal  planning schedules and daily life.